gtatters/Thermimage/README.md

 Previous release notes
 ======================

 - 2019-02-12: Version 3.1.3 is on Github
-  -   Update help information to point users to the issues link (https://github.com/gtatters/Thermimage/issues)
+    - Updated help information to point users to the issues link (https://github.com/gtatters/Thermimage/issues)

 - 2018-10-14: Version 3.1.2 (also on CRAN)
     - Removed stop check in readflirJPG and flirsettings functions for troubleshooting custom pathing.

-*   2018-09-08: Version 3.1.1 (also on CRAN)
+- 2018-09-08: Version 3.1.1 (also on CRAN)
-  *   Added minor change to readflirJPG function to accomodate whitespace in file pathing.
+    - Added minor change to readflirJPG function to accomodate whitespace in file pathing.
 See Issue \#1.

-*   2017-11-28: Version 3.1.0 (also on CRAN)
+- 2017-11-28: Version 3.1.0 (also on CRAN)
-  *   Added three new functions for converting FLIR jpg, seq, and csq files calling on command line tools.
+    - Added three new functions for converting FLIR jpg, seq, and csq files calling on command line tools.

-*   2017-10-04: Version 3.0.2 is on Github and Cran
+- 2017-10-04: Version 3.0.2 is on Github and Cran
-  *   Minor change to getFrames function to provide reverse ordering of vector.
+    - Minor change to getFrames function to provide reverse ordering of vector.

-*   2017-03-24: Version 3.0.1 is on Github and Cran
+- 2017-03-24: Version 3.0.1 is on Github and Cran
-  *   Minor fix to frameLocates to allow functionality with certain fcf files.
+    - Minor fix to frameLocates to allow functionality with certain fcf files.
-  *   Minor edits to help files.
+    - Minor edits to help files.
 Cautionary notes added to hconv() regarding limitations to estimating convection coefficients without considering turbulence vs. laminar effects

-*   March 2017: Version 3.0.0 is on Github & CRAN.
+- March 2017: Version 3.0.0 is on Github & CRAN.
-  *   Changes in this release include functions for importing thermal video files and exporting for ImageJ functionality
+    - Changes in this release include functions for importing thermal video files and exporting for ImageJ functionality
-  *   Currently testing seq and fcf imports.
+    - Currently testing seq and fcf imports.
 Please send sample files for testing.

-*   October 2016: Version 2.2.3 is on CRAN.
+- October 2016: Version 2.2.3 is on CRAN.
-  *   Changes in this release include readflirjpg and flirsettings functions for processing flir jpg meta tag info.
+    - Changes in this release include readflirjpg and flirsettings functions for processing flir jpg meta tag info.

 Features
 ========